nipatriknilsson/unittest/README.md

 --help    this help

 This is a script to perform unit testing of gcc-compiled files.
-Create a function with prototype int unit_test_*().
-This function will be called from the test script.
+Create a function with prototype "int unit_test_*()".
+The function will be called from a main loop.
-You return 0 on success.
+Return 0 on success.
 Anything else is an error and is printed.

-The unit function must be accessable from main().Example: int unit_test_addition_1_plus_1_eq_2 ()
+The unit function must be accessable from main().
+Example: int unit_test_addition_1_plus_1_eq_2 ()
 {
     return 1+1==2 ?
 0 : 1;